-See Where to Stay in Mu Cang Chai
+Hanoi to Mu Cang Chai by Motorbike

 What is a Vietnam trip without riding on a motorbike?
 Daunting yet exciting, this transport offers you an authentic adventure from Hanoi to Mu Cang Chai.
 Rent a motorbike in Hanoi and start the journey in the early morning, spare some time to rest on the road.
 Also, carefully map out your directions and follow motorbike-riding precautions strictly.
 If you are not accustomed to riding a motorbike for long hours, traveling in two days is not a bad idea.

 Duration for the motorbike trip: 8 – 9 hours

 Bike rental price: VND 150,000 – VND 300,000/bike/day (depending on the type of motorbike)

 - Option 1: Hanoi – Son Tay – Trung Ha Bridge – Thanh Son – Thu Cuc – Deo Khe – Nghia Lo – Tu Le – Khau Pha – Mu Cang Chai.

 - Option 2: Hanoi – Thang Long Bridge – Route 2 – Phuc Yen – Viet Tri – Doan Hung – Route 70 – Yen Bai – Mu Cang Chai.

 - Option 3: Hanoi – Thang Long Bridge – Phuc Yen – Vinh Yen – Lap Thach – Son Duong – Route 37 – Tuyen Quang – Yen Bai – Mu Cang Chai.